alex-kalanis/kw_mapper

 The main differences

 What is the main differences against its competitors?
 At first datasources.
-On competitors you can usually have only one datasource - preset database.
+With competitors you can usually have only one datasource - preset database.
 This can have more datasources.
 So usually more connections to databases.
 You can have main storage in Postgres, yet authentication can run from LDAP and ask for remote data in JSON.

 Another one is the files.
 This mapper was build with files in mind.
 The file itself behave just like another datasource.
 Its content can be accessed as raw one or as another table.